-The general objective of the ESMP is to have an instrument for environmental, social and occupational health and safety management to prevent, mitigate, correct and/or compensate for risks and impacts, complying with contractual requirements (Technical Appendix No.15), applicable national regulations and the environmental, social and occupational health and safety safeguards of the Multilateral Entities for the works of the previous phase in the Workshop Yard.

-- Present the location of the intervention areas taking into account the biotic, abiotic and socioeconomic environments. - ▶ Describe the construction and adaptation activities to be developed in the Workshop Yard, corresponding to stages 1 to 6, in order to identify the aspects and evaluate the environmental impacts associated with these, likewise identify the hazards and determine and evaluate the occupational health and safety risks. - Define and characterize the areas of influence according to the impacts generated by the construction and adaptation activities to be developed in the Workshop Yard, corresponding to stages 1 to 6 in the biotic, abiotic and socioeconomic environments. - ▶ Evaluate the environmental and social impacts and risks that could arise from the implementation of the early activities of the Workshop Yard (Stage 1 to 6) and define the environmental and social management measures for the projects that allow compliance with the safeguard policies of the Multilateral Bank. - ▶ Define management plans and programs to prevent, mitigate, correct and/or compensate for environmental impacts, which in turn will minimize occupational health and safety risks. - Ensure compliance by the project, its contractors and suppliers, with applicable national regulations and Multilateral Bank safeguards policies. - Define a schedule and budget that ensures the availability of resources necessary for the implementation of the ESMP in compliance with national regulations and the Multilateral Bank's safeguards policies. - Inform the corresponding entities, the measures, procedures, programs, plans and other tools to be implemented in the Project, to comply with applicable and current normative and regulatory requirements.
+- The general objective of the PMAS is to design an instrument for environmental, social, and occupational health and safety management to prevent, mitigate, correct and/or compensate feasible risks and impacts, complying with contractual requirements (Technical Appendix No. 15), national regulations, moreover the environmental, social and occupational health and safety safeguards of the Multilateral Entities through the execution of previous phase's civil works in the Depot. - Provide the location of the intervention areas considering the biotic, abiotic, and socioeconomic environments. - Describe the construction activities to be developed in the Depot, to identify the aspects and evaluate the environmental impacts associated with them, as well as identify the hazards and determine and evaluate the occupational health and safety risks. - Define and characterize the areas of influence according to the impacts generated in the biotic, abiotic, and socioeconomic environments. - Asses the environmental and social impacts and risks that could arise from the implementation of the Depot's early activities and define the environmental and social management measures for the projects to ensure compliance with the Multilateral Bank's safeguard policies. - Define management plans and programs to prevent, mitigate, correct and/or compensate for environmental impacts and minimize occupational health and safety risks. - Ensure compliance by the project, its contractors and suppliers with applicable national regulations and Multilateral Bank safeguards policies. - Define a schedule and budget to ensure the availability of resources necessary for the implementation of the ESMP in compliance with national regulations and Multilateral Bank safeguards policies. - Inform the corresponding entities of the measures, procedures, programs, plans and other tools to be implemented in the Project, aiming to comply with the applicable normative and regulatory requirements.